zuozhenggh/learning-library/data-management-library/goldengate/migrate-oracle-atp/introduction/introduction.md

 We are about to migrate Oracle's famous sample schema HR to the Oracle Autonomous Database.
 This sample database schema will represent our on-premises source database and consists of multiple tables.

-### About GoldenGate Service
+### About OCI GoldenGate

-Oracle Cloud Infrastructure (OCI) GoldenGate is a managed service providing a real-time data mesh platform, which uses replication to keep data highly available, and enabling real-time analysis.
+OCI GoldenGate is a managed service providing a real-time data mesh platform, which uses replication to keep data highly available, and enabling real-time analysis.
 You can design, execute and monitor their data replication and stream data processing solutions without the need to allocate or manage compute environments, it is a fully managed service.
 Today we will explore its capabilities and migrate our source database to target.

 ### About Autonomous Database